 Elective cosmetic medical procedures should be avoided by pregnant or lactating women.
 Patients with an allergy to lidocaine, a liquid anesthetic, should advise the physician of the allergy, as some Restylane and Juvederm products may contain it, while other formulations do not.
 Patients that have a known allergy to gram-positive bacterial strains should make it known to the physician.

 There is a quick pinch upon injection.
-Most patients do not report significant pain.
+During Botox patients do not report significant pain.
 Some formulations may contain lidocaine, which is an anesthetic (a numbing agent) that temporarily relieves injection site pain.
 The injections do not take long, and there is virtually no pain afterward to speak of.

 The physician may advise you to avoid laying down, rubbing the treated area of skin, taking NSAID pain medications, and strenuous exercise for the first 24 hours after treatment.
 Other than that, you may proceed with most daily activities immediately after the appointment.